autogluon/autogluon/docs/tutorials/image_classification/hpo.md

 ## Create AutoGluon Dataset

-Let's first create the dataset using the same subset of the `Shopee-IET` dataset as before.
+Let's first create the dataset using the same subset of the `Shopee-IET` dataset as the :ref:`sec_imgquick` tutorial.
 Recall that because we only specify the `train_path`, a 90/10 train/validation split is automatically performed.

 ```{.python .input}